LaTeX Word Counter

 Privacy

 All word counting happens entirely within the browser.
 No LaTeX source is transmitted, uploaded, or stored on any server at any point.
-The tool runs as a self-contained HTML file with no external connections, so document content never leaves the machine it is opened on.
+The tool runs as a self-contained HTML file, so document content never leaves the machine it is opened on.

 Getting started